analogdevicesinc/energy-adc-service/eval_firmware/ace_firmware/ace_plugin_users_guide.md

    - Plug the debugger into your PC.
 The PC should detect the board as an STLINK port.

 3. **Flash the Hex File:**
+   - Double-click the ADEMA127 ACE plugin (.acezip) to open ACE.
+The plugin is installed in C:\ProgramData\Analog Devices\ACE\Plugins\Board.ADEMA127.x.x.x-dev.x unless you have set the plugins installation folder to a different one during ACE installation.
+   - Firmware is located at content\ace_firmware_gcc.hex

    - Use the STM32CubeProgrammer GUI to flash the `.hex` file.
    - Alternatively, use the command line to load firmware using STM32CubeProgrammer:
      ```sh